-Governance factors include (i) for Sovereign debt: government effectiveness and accountability, regulations and reliability (e.g., the rule of Law), progressive sustainability (how effectively a country is progressing on its long-term sustainability goals); and (ii) for Corporate debt: executive and board compensation, risk
+Governance factors include (i) for Sovereign debt: government effectiveness and accountability, regulations and reliability (e.g., the rule of Law), progressive sustainability (how effectively a country is progressing on its long-term sustainability goals); and (ii) for Corporate debt: executive and board compensation, risk management processes, company ESG disclosure, organizational complexity (transparency of company operations).

-The Fund will invest in sustainable and responsible issuers, which includes issuers ESG-labelled debt and other debt instruments that are used to finance environmental and sustainable solutions, allocating across credit quality, yields, structures, sectors, currencies, and countries.
+The Fund will invest in sustainable and responsible issuers, which includes issuers ESG-labelled debt and other debt instruments that are used to finance environmental and sustainable investment solutions, allocating across credit quality, yields, structures, sectors, currencies, and countries.